rwxrob/zet/20221103164424/README.md

-# No More ISOSEC Identifier in My Zettelkasten
+# More ISOSEC Identifier in My Zettelkasten

 Turns out using an isosec identifier is a problem because there is no indication of what that node is about, nor is there any promise that the